Yoast/wordpress-seo/readme.txt

 = 14.8 =
 Release Date: August 18th, 2020

+Get ready for a brand new version of Yoast SEO!
+In this version you'll find new Schema functionality, an improved readability analysis for Portuguese & Indonesian, and improved keyword recognition for right-to-left languages.
+Read more about those changes in [our release post](https://yoa.st/release-14-8)!

 Enhancements:

-* Adds a Schema tab to the metabox.
-This tab allows the user to change their Schema settings on posts, pages and custom post types.
+* Adds a Schema section to the metabox and sidebar.
+This section allows the user to change their Schema settings on posts, pages and custom post types.
 * Adds a new section to the Search Appearance settings.
 This section allows the user to change their schema defaults for posts, pages and custom post types.
 * Fixes an inconsistency in the feedback strings that are produced by the keyphrase in SEO title assessment.
 * Improves the accuracy of the following assessments for right-to-left languages: sentence length, keyphrase in introduction, keyphrase distribution, keyphrase density, and keyphrase in meta description.